 Additionally, he will begin holding seminars featuring his book in November 2018.

 Professor David Gross:

-Professor Gross spent his summer rebranding his business, called “Radius Plus”.
+Professor Gross spent Summer 2017 rebranding his business, called “Radius Plus”.
 His firm specializes in helping small businesses grow their customer base through proximity marketing networks.
 His tech tools include: beacons, Wi-Fi, GPS, and geo-fencing.

-In the Fall 2017 semester, he will bring real-world concepts to the class with contexts from the textbook.
-For his Ethics course, he will create group projects where students will find something that is negative about a company and provide an alternative solution of how a problem could be handled.
+In the Fall 2017 semester, he brought real-world concepts to the class with contexts from the textbook.
+For his Ethics course, he created group projects where students found something that is negative about a company and provided an alternative solution of how a problem could be handled.

-His plan for Spring 2018 includes adding a new online resource/tool (Cengage) due to its rich features.
+His activities for Spring 2018 included adding a new online resource/tool (Cengage) due to its rich features.
 It will enable multi-learning assignments and ethical simulations which will help test the students.

 Dr. Donald Hillman:

-Dr. West has been a certified PMP (Project Management Professional) for 31 years and has delivered this content in 37 countries including China, Russia, Dubai and Egypt.
-He spent summer 2017 traveling and teaching in Canberra, Australia, and delivered a presentation to a professional project management association.
+Dr. West has been a certified PMP (Project Management Professional) for 31 years and delivered this content in 37 countries including China, Russia, Dubai and Egypt.
+He spent the summer of 2017 traveling and teaching in Canberra, Australia.
+He also delivered a presentation to a professional project management association.

-In the Fall 2017 semester he is writing a book called “Revolutionary.”
-It is about project management which integrates the why and what for businesses, rather than as a technique.
+In the Fall 2017 semester he worked on writing a book called “Revolutionary.”
+The book is about project management which integrates the why and what for businesses, rather than as a technique.
 It provides a framework model of what an individual really wants to do in their business and why.

-His plans for Spring 2018 semester include collaborating with the university to create a program for professional development, which will launch in January 1, 2018.
+In Spring 2018, he collaborated with the university to create a program for professional development, which launched in January 2018.